 FIELD RESEARCH, LECTURES, AND EXERCISES

-- SCUBA and snorkeling for fish, coral, seagrass, and mangrove identification exercises
+- SCUBA diving and snorkeling for fish, coral, seagrass, and mangrove identification exercises

-- Lecture from Department of the Environment and Maritime Affairs (DEMA) on the TCI government fisheries’ regulations and enforcement
+- Lecture by Department of the Environment and Maritime Affairs (DEMA) on the TCI government fisheries’ regulations and enforcement

 - Site tour from a local tourism developer and discussion on plans for constructing residences and a resort